tjcorr/tf-pipeline-demo/README.md

 ## Dataflow

-1. Create a new branch and check in the needed IaC code modifications.
+1. Create a new branch and check in the needed Terraform code modifications.
 2. Create a Pull Request (PR) in GitHub once you're ready to merge your changes into your environment.
 3. A GitHub Actions workflow will trigger to ensure your code is well formatted.
-In addition, a Terraform Plan or Bicep whatif analysis should run to generate a preview of the changes that will happen in your Azure environment.
+In addition, a Terraform Plan analysis should run to generate a preview of the changes that will happen in your Azure environment.
 4. Once appropriately reviewed, the PR can be merged into your main branch.
-5. Another GitHub Actions workflow will trigger from the main branch and execute the changes using your IaC provider.
+5. Another GitHub Actions workflow will trigger from the main branch and execute the changes using Terraform.
 6. A regularly scheduled GitHub Action workflow should also run to look for any configuration drift in your environment and create a new issue if changes are detected.